 Some tips for searching.
 Use more than one search engine.
 Google.com is the most popular and obvious but far from the only one.
 Others worth using are DuckDuckGo.com (which emphasizes user privacy), Luxxle.com (which emphasizes being unbiased), FreeSpoke.com (also emphasizes unbiased/uncensored results), SwissCows.com (user anonymity), Bing.com, Yahoo.com, AOL.com, Ask.com, Excite.com, and Lycos.com.
 While all search engines index publicly-available websites, the approach each company takes in indexing and presenting search queries differs which can lead to different results during a given search.
 If your first search comes up dry, try using different search engines.

 Vary your search terms.
 A good way to begin is by typing in the manufacturer name, model number, and any other part names or any particulars you know.
 For example, a search for Remington 700 parts for sale should get you a number of listings of parts sellers.
 You can then refine that by modifying keywords, such as replacing parts for more specific part names and variations.
 Look up the manufacturer’s schematic and/or owner’s manual to know the exact name the maker used to call their part.

 Understand common search engine syntax.
 Adding a “+” in front of words that must be in the search result.
-Surrounding a phrase in quotation marks prioritizes results in having that exact word or phrase.
-For example, a search for “Remington 700” “parts” will be more specific with results having an exact match to the specific phrase “Remington 700” that also includes the word “parts” somewhere in the result.
+Surrounding a phrase in quotation marks similarly prioritizes results having that exact word or phrase.
+For example, a search for “Remington 700” +parts will be more specific with results having an exact match to the specific phrase “Remington 700” that also includes the word parts somewhere in the result.
 This is different from “Remington 700 parts” requiring that exact phrase together.
 Dropping the quotation marks indicates a search for results that have these words or numbers anywhere in the result and not necessarily together, which may or may not be what you want.

 Exclude results by adding a “-” to a word or phrase.
 For example, Remington is also a brand name of electric razors and shavers.
-So, a search of “Remington” -shave would exclude any result having Remington that also has the word shave in it.
+So, a search of Remington -shave would exclude any results having Remington that also has the word shave in it.